 For example, Upwork offers three levels of skills: beginner, intermediate, and expert, with the corresponding pricing.
 If you need something quick, then you can check out the beginners’ profiles.

 It often happens that the freelancers who are new to Upwork take up quick projects to gain experience within the platform, but it does not mean that they do not have experience outside the platform.
 Review their portfolio, ask for a code sample, check some past references, feedback, and ratings.
+Ask if they have experience with any of the popular project management tools.
 E.g., a new front-end developer might look like a fresh freelance developer on Upwork but their CV may be much more than that — check their LinkedIn profile, ask the coder for references from other places of work if they don’t have any ratings on the website.

 3. Establish a reliable relationship and build trust